The International Board of Lactation Consultant Examiners

 LER offers a Breastfeeding Specialist Certificate CBS™ that can be used until you have completed all of the requirements for the IBLCE exam.

-Starting in 2016, the IBLCE exam will be offered two times a year.
+The IBLCE exam is offered two times a year.
 Please note these deadlines

 to ensure all required information is approved by the IBLCE so that you can take the exam without problems.
 Since changes may occur before exam testing, check the IBLCE website